16,740 total views, 4 views today

 - Sometimes, even though we change the data connection correctly from the new SharePoint environment, still we will get the data connection error.
 Then we need to disable the loopback in the registry.
-And also we need to verify the layout path in the target SharePoint data connection because layout path in source and target are different.
+And also we need to verify the layout path in the target SharePoint data connection because the layout path in source and target are different.
 Example: SharePoint 2013 and SharePoint 2016.

 Various types of issues and their descriptions with fixes during running the Test-SPContentDatabase :

-- You may ignore the error or exception from Test-SPContentDatabase command, still your Mount-SPContentDatabase will work.
+- You may ignore the error or exception from Test-SPContentDatabase command, still, your Mount-SPContentDatabase will work.

 Key takeaways from this article: